precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ![Mapping options](images/docs/configuration/doc-mapping-options.svg)

-Methods marked in orange have been added more recently in preCICE and are available as annotated by the corresponding preCICE version.

 {% note %}
 Chapter 3.2 (Data mapping) of the preCICE version 2 [reference paper](https://doi.org/10.12688/openreseurope.14445.2) explains and compares a selection of projection-based methods and kernel methods.
 {% endnote %}